desantilisa/PIMPNet3D/README.md

 # PIMPNet3D
-We present Patch-based Intuitive Multimodal Prototypes Network (PIMPNet), an interpretable multimodal model for 3D images and demographics applied to the binary classification of Alzheimer's Disease from 3D structural Magnetic Resonance Imaging (sMRI, T1-MRI) and patient’s age.
+We present Patch-based Intuitive Multimodal Prototypes Network (PIMPNet), an interpretable multimodal model for 3D images and demographics.
+We applied PIMPNet to the binary classification of Alzheimer's Disease from 3D structural Magnetic Resonance Imaging (sMRI, T1-MRI) and patient’s age.

 Classes (clinical cognitive decline level):